LK4D4/lk4d4.darth.io/content/posts/bench.md

 BenchmarkToJSON     184           48            -73.91%
 ```

-Here we can see nice comparison.
-It's very good to see such tables, they also
+It's very good to see such tables, they also can add weight to your opensource
-can add weight to your opensource contributions.
+contributions.

 ## Writing profiles